google/tweakr/README.md

 *A Library for Remote Debugging, Autogenerating Settings/Preference UIs, and Wizard-of-Ozing* by [odbol](http://odbol.com)

 Sick of tweaking one value in your animation and having to wait minutes to compile and see your change?
 Ever want to hand someone a prototype, and let them try it with various options you can adjust on the fly?
 Do you get tingles when someone mentions "one-line solution"?
-Then Tweakr might be the right framework for you!
+Then Tweakr might be right for you!

 Tweakr is an Android library that lets you annotate fields and methods in your code, and then automatically generates a UI to change those elements locally or remotely.
 It can use Firebase and a web-based UI to alter values and change settings in your app on the fly, instantly.
 It can also autogenerate a Preferences UI local to the phone.
 Literally write one line of code: just annotate the thing you want to change with @Tweak, and it will handle the rest!